Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 Medical care has become increasingly specialized, and technology is driving subspecialization.
 Diagnostic imaging is a perfect example.
 Imaging procedures that were once solely performed and interpreted by radiologists are moving into other disciplines.
 It is common for advanced subspecialties, such as otolaryngology, to include performance and interpretation of screening and diagnostic imaging studies within their scope of practice.

-Today’s physicians are prepared to incorporate imaging into their practices.
-The Accreditation Council for Graduate Medical Education (ACGME) requires the inclusion of education on imaging studies of the head and neck in its accredited otolaryngology residency program.
+Today’s otolaryngologists are prepared to incorporate imaging into their practices.
+The Accreditation Council for Graduate Medical Education (ACGME) requires the inclusion of education on imaging studies of the head and neck in its accredited otolaryngology residency programs.
 Head and neck imaging studies are also a component of the scope of knowledge for board certification.

-Both the American Medical Association and the Centers for Medicare and Medicaid Services have expressed support for the transition to point-of-care imaging by trained physicians regardless of their medical specialty.
+Both the American Medical Association and the Centers for Medicare and Medicaid Services have expressed support for the transition to point-of-care imaging by trained practitioners regardless of their medical specialty.

 The following risk and patient safety considerations are for practices that have or intend to incorporate point-of-care diagnostic imaging services.